vim-is-life/pyordr/README.md

   so there's not much of a use to have multiple users with different roles

 ## Thoughts/Ideas
-- Need to know how to template out my overview and my details page
+- [x] Need to know how to template out my overview and my details page
-- Need to know how to define routes and have different things be handled based on the route
+- [x] Need to know how to define routes and have different things be handled based on the route
-- Can use simple.css
+- [x] Can use simple.css
+- [ ] Take out form to add new task, put it in own template, then add btn to navbar that will call to display the section to add a new task

 # References
 - Style used to format site: